epam/fix-antenna-net-core/Docs/Scheduler.md

 ```
 The `tradePeriodTimeZone` is optional and have "UTC" as a default value. `tradePeriodBegin` and `tradePeriodEnd` can contain several cron expressions divided by "|".

+The accepted session will be automatically disconnected at `tradePeriodEnd`.

 ```csharp
 var configuration = new Config(Config.DefaultEngineProperties);